Er0ga/GrapheneOS-for-normal-usage_privacy-without-paranoia/README.md

 ---
 ## Getting Apps

-On Graphene OS you have an app called **App Store** in which there are the GrapheneOS official apps (Auditor, Camera, Info, Messaging, PDF Viewer) , [Accrescent](https://accrescent.app/) ("A novel Android app store focused on security, privacy, and usability.
-Currently in alpha.") and the ones of the Google Ecosystem (Android Auto, Google Play Store, Google Play services and Markup).
+On Graphene OS you have an app called **App Store** in which there are the GrapheneOS official apps (Auditor, Camera, Info, Messaging, PDF Viewer) , [Accrescent](https://accrescent.app/) and the ones of the Google Ecosystem (mirror) (Android Auto, Google Play Store, Google Play services and Markup).

 ### App Stores